Out of Desert Botanical Garden

 - Membership to the Desert Botanical Garden.
 If you have a membership at another botanical garden, it may work for reciprocal membership at the Desert Botanical Garden.
 Please check in advance.
 If not, you will need to get a Desert Botanical Garden membership at the Aloe Vera Club level ($89) in advance of the conference.
 We will provide detailed instructions about how to make daily reservations in advance of the conference, as well.

 - Except for the first night of the conference, dinners are on your own or with other members of your group.
-Many excellent dining options are available within walking distance of the Saguaro Scottsdale Hotel.
+Many excellent dining options are available within walking distance of The Monarch Hotel.

 "I was introduced to Out of Chicago a few years ago and have attended 5 conferences.
 I’ve never been disappointed, my expectations were high and the conferences surpassed everything I dared hope for.
 Instructors are gifted and talented and take genuine pleasure in seeing you learn a new technique or master a new skill!
 An added bonus is all the new friendships I’ve formed with instructors and attendees, friendships that continue long after the conference ends."